-The capital requirement for operational risk is calculated using the Basic Indicator Approach ("BIA") for the Rothschild & Co Group except for RMM that has been authorised by the ACPR to use the combined Advanced Measurement Approach ("AMA") on ex-Rothschild & Cie Banque ("RCB") scope and BIA on ex-Banque Martin Maurel ("BMM") scope.
-ACPR approved AMA extension to ex-BMM from 1 January 2019.
+The capital requirement for operational risk is calculated using the Basic Indicator Approach ("BIA") for the Rothschild & Co Group except for RMM that has been authorised by the ACPR to use the combined Advanced Measurement Approach ("AMA").

 The Group Operational Risk Policy defines roles, responsibilities and accountabilities across the Group for the identification, measurement, monitoring and reporting of operational risks.
 Risk maps are developed by each business and support unit.